So you’ve just set up your new fish tank and nothing seems out of the ordinary.

 A Bacterial Bloom May Signal Danger to Your Aquarium Fish

-As you can see there are more than one reasons for aquarium fish to be dying when the tank’s water becomes cloudy:
+As you can see there are more than one reasons for aquarium fish to be dying when your new tank’s water becomes cloudy:

-- High Ammonia levels – Often, when a bacterial bloom is combined with fish randomly dying then it’s very likely that the cause of the mortalities is rotting organic matter in the water.
+- High Ammonia levels – Often, a bacterial bloom is combined with fish randomly dying or showing signs that they are about to die soon.
+If that’s the case, it’s very likely that the cause of the mortalities is rotting organic matter in the water.

 The cloudy water could mean a dead fish has gone unnoticed, or leftover food has been stuck in the substrate.